About Us

 Lead Vocals and Fiddle

 Glen has been around music since he was just a child.
 He started playing guitar at the age of nine and the fiddle at age fourteen.
-He played with various local bands during his high school years before playing in several bands performing on the bluegrass festival circuit.
+He played with various local bands during his high school years before joining several bands that performed on the bluegrass festival circuit.
 In 2002, he joined country music artist Marty Raybon (former lead singer of the country supergroup Shenandoah) and toured the next six years playing venues across the country and overseas.
 In addition, the band had numerous television performances and played the hallowed Grand Ole Opry multiple times.
 Glen created Volume Five in 2008 and said, "I have found the music I have always wanted to play.
 Also, nothing is better than playing music with friends and having them as bandmates.
 We all have the same vision for the band."
 Glen now lives in a small town in northeastern Mississippi called Booneville.
 He and his wife Michelle have been happily married for over 34 years and have three children.

 Chris Wade